yugandharproject/yugandhar-open-mdmhub/readme.md

 ### Development Environment
 Below are the System Requirements for setting up Development Environment
-- OS – Windows 7 enterprise addition, Service Pack 1 or later
+- OS â€“ Windows 7 enterprise addition, Service Pack 1 or later
 - 8GB RAM and 100 GB Storage
 - Eclipse Java EE IDE for Web Developers.
 Oxygen.3a Release (4.7.3a) or later
 - JBoss EAP 7.1.0 full runtime or later (Need only for Yugandhar MSP for JEEC )